haoxsia/haoxsia.github.io/_research/cavity-optomechanics.md

   <img src="https://haoxsia.github.io/images/research/2022-09-09-spectrum-operation-probe-SiN.png?raw=true" alt="Photo" style="width: 600px;"/>
 </p>

 Figs.(a) Red/blue sideband pumping scheme of the phonon cavity SiN drum, while probing the signal from SiN drum at a its near resonance frequency with a shift of small detuning.
-The red/blue arrow curves correspond to the probe and pump tone down-conversion and up-conversion processes. (b) Simulated mechanical responses of the SiN drum, corresponding to red/blue sideband pumping of the phonon cavity (a).
+The red/blue arrow curves correspond to the probe and pump tone down-conversion and up-conversion processes. (b) Simulated mechanical responses of the SiN drum, corresponding to red/blue sideband pumping of the phonon cavity in (a).

 <p align="center">
   <img src="https://haoxsia.github.io/images/research/2022-09-09-spectrum-operation-probe-Al.png?raw=true" alt="Photo" style="width: 600px;"/>
 </p>

 Figs.(a) Red/blue sideband pumping scheme of the Al drum, while probing the signal from Al drum at a near resonance frequency with a shift of small detuning.
-The red/blue arrow curves correspond to the probe and pump tone up-conversion and down-conversion processes. (b) Simulated mechanical responses of the Al drum, corresponding to red/blue sideband pumping of the Al drum (a).
+The red/blue arrow curves correspond to the probe and pump tone up-conversion and down-conversion processes. (b) Simulated mechanical responses of the Al drum, corresponding to red/blue sideband pumping of the phonon cavity in (a).

 # Electromechanically induced transparecy and amplification in two capacitively coupled drums
 SEM images of the fabricated mechanical resoantors are taken in the cleanroom: